 Product liability laws provide claimants with an avenue of recovery for injuries caused by a defective product.
-In general, there are two important statutes that an injured party must consider when determining if it may bring a product liability action: (i) the statute of limitations; and (ii) the statute of repose.
+In general, there are two important statutes that an injured party must consider when determining if it may bring a product liability claim: (i) the statute of limitations; and (ii) the statute of repose.

 In Ohio, a claimant has two years to bring an action under the Ohio Product Liability Act pursuant to Ohio Revised Code 2305.10(A).
 However, Ohio Revised Code 2305.10(C)(1) bars a product liability claim if the product was first sold to its initial purchaser or lessee more than ten years preceding the injury or harm.
 The statute of repose applies unless the manufacturer or supplier has engaged in fraud regarding the product or provided a warranty that was for a period longer than ten years.